GabrielFersPin/GabrielFersPin/README.md

 ## What I'm Working On
 - 📊 Building a sentiment analysis project to analyze reviews of coworking spaces in Spain
-- 🕸️ Web scraping projects make in the university, now being refined for GitHub

 ## Skills and Tools
 - **Languages**: Python, SQL